MichaelSzczepaniak/LarimerCountyTaxLiens/README.md

 The above hypotheses are testable if enough of the following data can be obtained:

 1. tax lien identifier
-2. amount of the lien
+2. base amount of the tax lien
-3. amount of premium paid
+3. amount of premium paid for each applicable lien
 4. amount redeemed

-The **amount redeemed** is currently not in the database as of this writing and must be inferred from the following 3 pieces of information:
+The **amount redeemed** is currently not available in the publically accessible database as of this writing.
+This data was obtained by requesting it specifically from the county and paying them for this information
-1. the date of purchase
-2. the date of redemption
-3. the interest rate

 Furthermore, the **date of redemption** is also currently unavailable in the database and must inferred.
 In order to estimated the **data of redemption**, this client needed to be run periodically (a weekly interval was selected) to check whether the lean had been paid.
 If the lien was found to be paid, then it could reasonably assumed that the **date of redemption** was sometime between the current and previous running of this client.